Table of contents

 How to generate SSH keys with OpenSSH (Linux/macOS)

-As already mentioned, it’s generally easier to use SSH if you’re using Linux or Mac.
-Both operating systems have the standard OpenSSH suite of tools already installed including the utility ssh-keygen which are required in order to generate SSH key pairs.
+When it comes to creating an SSH key, It’s generally easier to generate a key if you are using Linux or Mac.
+This is because both operating systems have the standard OpenSSH suite of tools already installed.
+This also includes the ssh-keygen utility which is required in order to generate SSH key pairs.

 $ ssh-keygen